Suryatheja2006/tradebotx/week1/README.md

 # Week 1: Introduction to Financial Markets and Trading Principles

-Welcome to Week 1 of the WNCC SoC project — *Trading Meets Machine Learning*!
+Welcome to Week 1 of the WNCC SoC project — *TradeBotX*!
 This week is all about laying the foundation: understanding how financial markets work, what trading actually means, and brushing up on some Python to prepare for data-driven work in the weeks to come.

 ---